Sarwar-Putul/Fitness-Club/README.md

 # Can Add Class, Trainer and give review form
 # Use a stripe payment section

+1. Responsive for mobile and desktop.
+2. Private Route Implemented.
+3. Dashboard is conditionally separated for admin panel and users.
+4. Used Firebase for Google authentication.

  Created by : Sarwar Putul